joaopasrodrigues/challenge-frontend-dev/README.md

 - Move the function that fetches the articles to the ArticlesList file;

 [Original app repository](https://github.com/carolineignr/list-articles)
+ -  You can see all original commits here

 [Simple moadboard to help guide on article stylish](https://caroline555183.invisionapp.com/board/5U8051138CXPNAF)
+ - Articles web designs references